 How do you make Cinnamon Roll Pancakes?

 When you make cinnamon roll pancakes, it’s not much more difficult than making regular pancakes, but it’s a little more messy because of the cinnamon swirl.
-Follow the tips below, and you’ll have some great pancakes!
+Follow the tips below, and you’ll have some great pancakes.
+NOTE: these take a little practice to get just right!

 - use a nonstick skillet or griddle: these are sticky, so if you can do anything to help prevent extreme stickiness then do it!